JamieGainer/autarchy/README.md

-# autarchy: Fast AutoML for Structured Data
+# autoML_plus: Fast AutoML for Structured Data

 ## Use Case